Teliasonera sees no value in split of Eurasia, Nordic units

-BARCELONA (Reuters) - Splitting telecom operator TeliaSonera TLSN.ST into an emerging markets unit and a Nordic and Baltic firm would not benefit the company, Chief Executive Lars Nyberg said on Thursday.
+BARCELONA, Nov 15 (Reuters) - Splitting telecom operator TeliaSonera into an emerging markets unit and a Nordic and Baltic firm would not benefit the company, Chief Executive Lars Nyberg said on Thursday.

 TeliaSonera’s emerging market strategy has come under intense scrutiny after Swedish prosecutors launched a preliminary probe into allegations of bribery and money laundering related to the company’s purchase of a mobile licence in Uzbekistan in 2007.